footcricket05/IndusIOT/README.md

 3. **Contribute:**

-   Feel free to contribute to this repository by sharing your own IoT projects, improvements, or bug fixes.
+   Feel free to contribute to this repository by sharing your own Indus-IoT projects, improvements, or bug fixes.
 We welcome your contributions!

 ## Resources 📚